 - Zero hidden or surprise costs.
 I won’t do that to you.

 Once they’re completed, the globes will ship to you via your preferred method of transport (air or sea) and you’ll have them in hand usually about 90-120 days after we’ve started production.
 I also offer an annual container shipment to my clients in the USA, which allows for highly subsidised and sometimes even zero freight costs.
-That usually arrives with clients around October each year.
+That usually arrives with clients around October each year, with my latest delivery window being November in any given year.

 I hope you’ll agree that the process from design to production is impressive – my team and I take great pride in producing custom, high quality snow globes that take the humble globe from kitsch to divine.